 After the third or fourth time of staring into his handsome, empty eyes, I began to play a fun game.
 Each new time I’m introduced, I gave him a brand new name.
 “Hi, I’m Suzie,” I’ll say.
 “Hi, I’m Michelle,” I’ll say the next time.

 He has never noticed the difference.
-I plan to work my way up to statements like “Hi, I’m Nelson Mandela,” just to see at what point he realizes that there is a person on the end of the hand he is shaking.
+I plan to work my way up to statements like “Hi, I’m Barack Obama,” just to see at what point he realizes that there is a person on the end of the hand he is shaking.